debiai/docs/documentation/dataInsertion/README.md

 # Inserting data into DebiAI

-Being a data visualisation application, providing the project data to DebiAI is a requiered step.
+Being a data visualization application, providing the project data to DebiAI is a required step.

 ## Requirements